-With external mode, you can log signals and tune parameters while the model is running on the target hardware in real time.
+With Monitor & Tune (External Mode), you can log signals and tune parameters while the model is running on the target hardware in real time.
 When you change parameter values from within Simulink, the modified parameter values are communicated to the target hardware immediately.
 Also, you can monitor the effects of the parameters tuning activity by viewing the algorithm signals on the scopes.

 You can run your model on the external mode via two communication interfaces, serial or CAN.

 For external mode with serial communication, you have a ready-to-use COM port on the USB drive if your target hardware supports it or the COM1 port on your computer with RS–232 cable.
 For more information on how to set up serial communication, see Set Up Serial Communication with Target Hardware.
 You can configure the external mode for different baud rates that your communication interface supports.

 To run your model in external mode with CAN Calibration Protocol(CCP), use the CAN Calibration Protocol block and a Vector CAN case hardware.
 External mode uses the eCAN module to run external mode.
 You can configure the external mode with any available eCAN module.
 For more information, see Set Up CAN Communication with Target Hardware.
 You can configure the baud for eCAN.

 The external mode with ‘ert.tlc’ downloads the executable, runs the model, and establishes external mode connection in a single step.

 Monitor and Tune (External Mode) over Serial Communication can be done using either of the two available protocols: